kristinap8/cypress-test-task/README.md

 ## Summary of Repo

-This repository contains automated test cases for [Grace](https://dev-admin.grace-technology.io/#) implemented using Cypress.
+This repository contains automated test cases for [Grace](https://dev-admin.grace-technology.io/) implemented using Cypress.
+The report generated from the test runs is deployed to [GitHub Pages](https://kristinap8.github.io/cypress-test-task/).
+Additionally, Slack notifications have been enabled.
+You can join the [Slack channel]((https://join.slack.com/t/grace-report/shared_invite/zt-2eqkl5b1u-pNvms2H26ao71Yb00DRb0w)) for updates and notifications.

 ## Requirements